Ah, the London beer garden.

 CRATE Brewery | Hackney Wick

 Like a lot of stuff in Hackney Wick, CRATE Brewery sits along the edge of the River Lea.
 Which means their terrace (a long concrete stretch of picnic benches) is waterside too.
-You can sit out and swig on a pint of lager, or a limited edition Citra Sour and watch the comings and goings along the water – ducks, canal boats, and occasionally the tired, thirsty faces of those kayaking their way to CRATE.
+You can sit out and swig on a pint of lager, or a limited edition Citra Sour and watch the comings and goings along the water – ducks, canal boats, and occasionally the tired, thirsty faces of people in kayaks.
 You’re also parked right next to the Alfred Leroy – a small, fairy-lit sailing boat that doubles up as a floating bar serving all of CRATE’s beers as well as classic cocktails and Jarr Kombucha spiked with booze.

 Details: Unit 14, Queens Yard, Hackney Wick, E9 5EN | No bookings for outside tables